ethereum/ethereum-org-website/src/content/developers/docs/scaling/validium/index.md

 ## How does validium work? {#how-does-validium-work}

-Validiums are a type of “rollup”: an off-chain scaling protocol designed to improve throughput by processing transactions off the Ethereum Mainnet.
+Validiums are a zero-knowledge proof scaling solution that uses off-chain data availability and computation designed to improve throughput by processing transactions off the Ethereum Mainnet.
 Off-chain transactions executed on the validium chain are verified via a smart contract on the base Ethereum layer using zero-knowledge proofs, which can be SNARKs (Succinct Non-Interactive Argument of Knowledge) or STARKs (Scalable Transparent ARgument of Knowledge).

 More on [zero-knowledge proofs](https://consensys.net/blog/blockchain-explained/zero-knowledge-proofs-starks-vs-snarks/).